MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 The next step is to search the dataset to find a set of linguistic objects of interest.
 In our case, we're looking for all sibilants.
 Let's see how to do this using the **Query view**.

-First, return to the the 'spade-yourUsername' Corpus Summary view, then navigate to the 'Phones' section and select **New Query**.
+First, return to the 'iscan-tutorial-X' Corpus Summary view, then navigate to the 'Phones' section and select **New Query**.
 This will take you to a new page, called the Query view, where we can put together and execute searches.
 In this view, there is a series of property categories which you can navigate through to add filters to your search.
 Under 'Phone Properties', there is a dropdown menu labelled **'Subset'**.
 Select 'sibilants'.
 You may select 'Add filter' if you would like to see more options to narrow down your search.

 .. image:: images/Screenshot-from-2018-10-04-10-12-52-300x151.png
    :width: 400